muratk5n/thirdwave/en/README.md

 ---

-Example Australia-Japan.
-Largest ammonia ship can carry 87,000 m3.
+Australia-Japan: Largest ammonia ship can carry 87,000 m3.
 Ammonia energy density is 4332 kwh/m3, round trip from Australia-Japan takes two months.
 1 ship continuously moving back and forth can supply to 0.3 GW equivalent, like a pipeline.

 30 ships will give 7.7 Gigawatts.
 Better than one Fukushima.